 The Sony X950H has a simple, yet outstanding design, with thin bezels and minimal branding.
 Although the feet look thin, they're fully metal and they support the TV well.
 We have them set as wide as possible, but they can be moved inwards to accommodate smaller tables.

 The stand is fully metal and supports the TV well, allowing for very little wobble.
-The feet on our unit are set to their maximum width, but they can be moved inwards if you have a smaller table.
+There are two possible positions for the feet.
+We have them set up at the wide position, but you can set them up at the narrow position if you have a smaller table.
 The feet are also interchangeable, so you don't have to worry about putting them on the wrong side.

 Note that the stand on the 49" variant is different; it's similar to the one on the X950G.